KRGkill/megaverse/README.md

-# Mwgaverse
+# Megaverse

-Api of the Megaverse application
+Api of the Megaverse Croosmint application

 ## Getting started